ministryofjustice/analytics-platform-ops/README.md

 If kubectl is unable to connect, the cluster is still starting, so wait a few minutes and try again; Terraform also creates new DNS entries, so you may need to flush your DNS cache.
 Once `cluster-info` returns Kubernetes master and KubeDNS your cluster is ready.

-### Helm RBAC setup
+### Helm setup

-Helm's Tiller should use its own service account.
-Create it like this:
+Because the k8s cluster is configured to use RBAC, Helm's Tiller should use its own service account.
 ```
+# Create Tiller's service account
 kubectl create -f config/helm/tiller.yml

-# Tell helm to use it
+# Install Tiller, configured to use the new service account
-helm init --service-account helm
+helm init --service-account tiller

-# Check it deployed the Tiller image
+# Check it deployed the Tiller image ok
 kubectl describe deployment tiller-deploy -n kube-system
 ```